 Money orders, bank drafts, and cheques should be made payable to the City of Kamloops.
 Post dated cheques are accepted.

-*It is highly recommended that you do not mail cash.
+*It is highly recommended that you do not place cash in the dropbox or mail cash.

 Important: Mail early to avoid a penalty!
 You are responsible for ensuring that the City receives your payment by the due date.

 If you have arranged to have a mortgage company or financial institution pay your property taxes on your behalf, communicate with your mortgage company each year to confirm your grant amount (if eligible) and the correct amount of property taxes paid to avoid payment errors and penalties.

 If you are currently enrolled in the TIPS plan, be sure to pay the balance owing as shown in the "amount due box" at the bottom of your tax notice every year.

 Remember: There is no June withdrawal.
 A payment will need to be made on any balance owing before the due date.
 The plan will begin again July 15 for the next year’s taxes.
 Your new monthly amount is shown on your tax notice.